 Although the rapid rise in popularity of esports may have caught some people unawares, it has thankfully made an easy transition to the traditional betting world so that we can all enjoy legal betting.

 In the UK, you can bet on everything from horse racing and football, to politics and TV shows, and so it shouldn’t be too much of a surprise to find that you can bet on people playing video games too.
-Whilst there were plenty of sceptics when esports first came on the scene, it has quickly grown to be a hugely popular activity that is now covered by major sports networks such as ESPN.
+Whilst there were plenty of sceptics when esports first came on the scene, it has quickly grown to be a hugely popular activity that is now covered by major sports networks such as ESPN in the United States.

 With such networks giving esports an extra level of legitimacy, it was little surprise to find that some of the UK’s most widely respected bookmakers like William Hill would start offering customers a safe and legal way to bet on titles like CS:GO.
 This means that all standard legal betting practices in the UK can now be applied to taking a bet on esports.
 So that you should be able to place a bet on Dota 2 with the same guarantees of security as you would a horse racing event like The Grand National.

 Many of us will be aware that there are plenty of ways to bet on esports that uses methods other than real money.
 And whilst this may be popular for some people, we find that betting with real money is the safest way to enjoy taking a bet on esports.